Keith Richards picks his 10 favourite Rolling Stones riffs of all time

 ‘Can’t You Hear Me Knocking’

-1971 Sticky Fingers track also had a serendipitous construction, “On that song, my fingers just landed in the right place and I discovered a few things about that [five-string, open G] tuning that I’d never been aware of.
-I think I realized that even as I was cutting the track.”
+1971 Sticky Fingers track had yet another a serendipitous construction, “On that song, my fingers just landed in the right place and I discovered a few things about that [five-string, open G] tuning that I’d never been aware of.
+I think I realised that even as I was cutting the track.”

 The luck continued as the iconic final jam sessions was never meant to be.
 “And then that jam at the end – we didn’t even know they were still taping.
 We thought we’d finished,” Keef continues, “‘Oh they kept it going.
 Okay, fade it out there – no wait, a little bit more, a bit more…’ Basically, we realized we had two bits of music: there’s the song and there’s the jam.”